davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/ssc/section-2-2.md

 *Definition* 2.2.

-See [Monoidal category - Monoidal preorders](https://en.wikipedia.org/wiki/Monoidal_category#Monoidal_preorders) and [Symmetric monoidal category](https://en.wikipedia.org/wiki/Symmetric_monoidal_category) for an alternative definition.
-We use the term "monoidal product" for the ⊗ operator because in general the "most important" example of a monoid in this context is going to be the real numbers with multiplication as the ⊗ operator.
+See also [Monoidal category - Monoidal preorders](https://en.wikipedia.org/wiki/Monoidal_category#Monoidal_preorders) for an alternative definition of non-symmetric monoidal preorders.
+The full definition of a [Monoidal category](https://en.wikipedia.org/wiki/Monoidal_category) is not introduced (even roughly) until section 4.4.3.

+You can remember the term "monoidal product" for the ⊗ operator because in general the "most important" example of a monoid in this context is going to be the real numbers with multiplication as the ⊗ operator.
 The usual formula for matrix multiplication (and by extension, for dot products) is based on this monoid; see Section 2.5.3.
+However, the symbol ⊗ (`\otimes` or "circled times") is primarily associated with the [Tensor product](https://en.wikipedia.org/wiki/Tensor_product) (see [The Tensor Product, Demystified](https://www.math3ma.com/blog/the-tensor-product-demystified)) and is likely the original source of this word.
+A final option is to associate this word to the "Cartesian product" when you are working with **Set**-categories (regular categories) (see Example 4.49).

+In the short term you're going to have to accept "+" as a "monoidal product" however.
+The article [Monoid](https://en.wikipedia.org/wiki/Monoid) tries to avoid anything but the language "binary operator" in its definition.

 +++